craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/studio-configuration.rst

    studio/multi-environment-configurations

-Crafter CMS supports managing assets in external storage through workflow and publishing mechanics.
+CrafterCMS supports managing assets in external storage through workflow and publishing mechanics.
 For more information, see below:

 .. toctree::
    :maxdepth: 1